Steve Franken: Early life and career

-He voice-acted as Rundle in the 1993 Batman episode "The Mechanic" and was Mr. Beal in Detention episodes "Little Miss Popular" and "Comedy of Terrors" (both 1999).
+He voice-acted as Rundle in the 1993 Batman: The Animated Series episode "The Mechanic" and was Mr. Beal in Detention episodes "Little Miss Popular" and "Comedy of Terrors" (both 1999).
 The following year, he voiced the role of Mr. Janus in the episode "Grounded" of Static Shock and provided voices in Smurfs (1981), The Adventures of Don Coyote and Sancho Panda (1990), and Spawn (1997).

 Death

-Franken died on August 24, 2012 at a nursing and rehabilitation center in Canoga Park, California of complications from cancer, aged 80.
+Franken died on August 24, 2012, at a nursing and rehabilitation center in Canoga Park, California, of complications from cancer, aged 80.
 He had three daughters, two from his first marriage to Julia Carter, and one from his second marriage to Jean Garrett.
+He was the second cousin of actor and politician Al Franken.